smartaquarius10/setup_raspberrypi/README.md

 ### Haproxy
 User haproxy xfg if need to manage raspberry pi at port 80

+## Steps to enable auto mount harddisk.
+We can use fstab but it creates problem in the startup if harddisk is not connected

 ### Mount harddisk
 - [refer this for different options](https://www.squash.io/executing-bash-script-at-startup-in-ubuntu-linux/)
  ```